gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    DTLS record has been consumed.
 A more realistic implementation is two maximum DTLS record sizes.

   If an implementation supports partial delivery in both the SCTP API and the ULP API, and also parital processing in the DTLS/SCTP implementation, then the buffering space in the DTLS/SCTP layer ought to be no more than two DTLS records.
 In which case the MMS to set is dependent on the ULP and the endpoints capabilities.

 ## Replay Protection

-   As SCTP with SCTP-AUTH provides replay protection for DATA chunks, DTLS/SCTP provides replay protection for user messages.
+   SCTP-AUTH {{RFC4895}} does not have explicit replay protection.
+However, the combination of SCTP-AUTH's protection of DATA or I-DATA chunks and SCTP user message handling will prevent third party attempts to inject or replay SCTP packets resulting in impact on the received protected user message.
+In fact this document's solution is dependent on SCTP-AUTH and SCTP to prevent reordering of the DTLS records witin each protected user message.

    DTLS optionally supports record replay detection.
 Such replay detection could result in the DTLS layer dropping valid messages